SisScarletRed/Sauerbraten/README.md

+I archived this because I have no fucking idea what happened 10 years ago, that's firmly in "swallowed by disassociation"-land.

 # Sauerbraten Client #

 This is a redevelopment of [QuEd](https://github.com/quality-edition/QuEd "Quality Edition"), but with many bug-fixes and crossing-out of unnecessary stuff.